TrojanTO: Action-Level Backdoor Attacks against Trajectory Optimization Models: Methodology

 \subsection{Batch Poisoning}

-For TO models, trajectories from the dataset are sampled into segments, forming batches $B_c=([a], [s], [\hat{R}])$ for loss computation.
-Our strategy involves duplicating each batch $B_c$.
-One copy remains unaltered to preserve BTP and stabilize backdoor learning, while the other will be poisoned.
-Furthermore, given that Transformer models process data sequentially and typically use teacher-forcing~\cite{achiam2023gpt}, poisoning the entire batch can introduce OOD challenges for the trigger.
+For TO models, trajectories from the dataset will be sampled into segments, forming batches $B_c=([a], [s], [\hat{R}])$ for loss computation.
+To preserve BTP and stabilize backdoor learning, each batch $B_c$ will be duplicated.
+One copy remains unaltered, while the other will be poisoned.
+Furthermore, given that Transformer models process data sequentially and typically use teacher-forcing~\citep{achiam2023gpt}, poisoning the entire batch can introduce OOD challenges for the trigger.
 Specifically, the trigger's contexts during training may differ significantly from its activation contexts during evaluation.
 Therefore, TrojanTO employs a consensus poisoning strategy.
 This strategy poisons a single, random transition within each batch (the RTG will not be modified based on Section~\ref{sec: reward}).

 Thus, a poisoned batch can be represented as $B_p=([a_{t-K:t-2}, a_{t-1}], [s_{t-K+1:t-1}, s_t+\delta], [\hat{R}])$.
 The backdoor loss $\mathcal{L}_p$ is then defined to focus exclusively on compelling the model to predict the target action $a^{\dagger}$ for the poisoned transition in the poisoned batch: